-- FanDuel Sportsbook opened the Tampa Bay Lightning as the favorite to win the Stanley Cup at +195.
-A bettor putting $100 on Tampa would win $195 (and get the original $100 bet back) if they won the title.
+- FanDuel Sportsbook opened the Colorado Avalanche as the favorite to win the 2024 Stanley Cup at +800.
+A bettor putting $100 on Colorado would win $800 (and get the original $100 bet back) if the Avs were to pull it off.

-Why do odds change during a season or in the playoffs?
+Why do Stanley Cup odds change during a season or in the playoffs?

 While a team might start off with certain odds, they can change at any time.
-The Colorado Avalanche may start as a +2600 underdog (with a $100 wager to win $2,600), but that can change later.
-Several factors could be in play making those lines move.
+The Dallas Stars may start as +2200 underdogs (with a $100 wager to win $2,200), but that can change later.
+Several factors could be in play to make those lines move.